 He had more to say on the matter, but I missed the rest because I was backing away from his increasingly animated gesticulations, which were punctuated by some weird facial ticks.
-I paused for a moment at the front door, thinking I should at least thank him for the coffee, when “…in fact, I should take you out of the technological gene pool right now, before you spread this madness…” convinced me otherwise.
+I paused for a moment at the front door, thinking I should at least thank him for the coffee, when “…in fact, I should probably take you out of the technological gene pool right now, before you spread this madness…” convinced me otherwise.
 I finally understood why the engineers were so critical about this project, since the way I build our loggers ignores several of rules that they’ve dedicated their career to.
 If I had any professional decency, I’d seek absolution by dumping all that eBay crap in the bin, and abstain from any future component purchases that lead me away from the righteous ±1% path.

 But I have to confess – the devil is still finding work for these idle hands.
 Especially after reading Joris van Rantwijk’s analysis of Arduino clock frequency, when I realized the resonators on cheap Pro Mini clones probably had so much thermal variation, that you could base a temperature sensing method on that alone.
-The key insight here is that the $1 RTC boards I’m getting from eBay are the genuine article with ±2ppm stability.
+The key insight here is that the $1 DS3231SN boards I’m getting from eBay are the genuine article with ±2ppm stability.
 By using both of those components in the same device, I had a high accuracy angel on one shoulder and a high resolution daemon on the other.

 DS3231’s can be set to output a 1Hz pulse on SQW simply by zeroing the control register: